Zara (retailer)

-An embossed mark: A stylized identifier decoration, worn on the lapel of a tuxedo or suit jacket – ZARA, now on exhibit in the Muzeum Miniaturowej Sztuki Profesjonalnej Henryk Jan Dominiak in Tychy; 11 × 16 mm, made of metal.

-Zara (/ˈzɑrə/; /es/) is a fast fashion retail subsidiary of the Spanish multinational fashion design, manufacturing, and retailing group Inditex.
+Zara (/ˈzɑrə/; /es/) is a Spanish fast fashion retail subsidiary of the Spanish multinational fashion design, manufacturing, and retailing group Inditex.
 Zara sells clothing, accessories, beauty products and perfumes.
 The head office is located at Arteixo in the province of A Coruña, Spain.
 In 2020 alone, it launched over twenty new product lines.

 History

 Early history

 Zara was established by Amancio Ortega Gaona and Rosalía Mera Goyenechea in 1975.
 Their first shop was in central A Coruña, in Galicia, Spain, where the company is still based.
 They initially called it 'Zorba' after the classic 1964 film Zorba the Greek, but after learning there was a bar with the same name two blocks away, rearranged the letters to read 'Zara'.
 It is believed the extra 'a' came from an additional set of letters that had been made for the company.
 It sold low-priced lookalike products of popular, higher-end clothing fashions.
 They subsequently opened more shops in Spain.
 During the 1980s, Zara changed the design, manufacturing, and distribution process to reduce lead times and react more quickly to new trends using information technology and groups of designers rather than individuals.